-- We hold a collective act of worship in our classroom. - On Monday the act of worship takes place as a whole school in the hall. - We have Key Stage class lead assemblies for every class - We worship as a school at Church, through Holy Mass, on Holy Days and on rotation as a class each half term. - Children visit the church throughout the year for different topics Every Friday our whole school community stops to say the Angelus.
+- We hold child led collective acts of worship in our classrooms. - On Monday the act of worship takes place as a whole school in the hall. - We have Key Stage class lead assemblies for every class - We worship as a school at Church, Holy Mass on Holy Days and Junior children attend Mass each Wednesday - Children visit the church throughout the year for different topics - Every Friday our whole school community stops to say the Angelus.